usman-hoosein/cosc4353-group30/project/server/README.md

 # HOW TO RUN UNIT TESTS

+1. Open new terminal and cd into project/server

-1. Run
+2. Run
   ### 'npm i -D jest'

-2. Run
+3. Run
   ### 'npm test'

-3. All unit tests should run and pass
+4. All unit tests should run and pass

 ## Press 'Ctrl + C' in server terminal to terminate server.